dai-shi/redux-in-worker/README.md

 Some key points are:
 - It only sends "diffs" from the worker thread to the main thread.
-- The object in the state keeps the ref equality.
+- All Objects in a state tree keep the ref equality.
 - It can run middleware in the worker thread.
-- There's no async functions involved.
+- No async functions are involved.
-- There's no proxies involved (at the moment).
+- No proxies are involved (at the moment).

 ## Install